Incredible Magical Realism Middle Grade Books

 The Inquisitor’s Tale: Or, The Three Magical Children and Their Holy Dog by Adam Gidwitz, illustrated by Hatem Aly

 This is the story of three children in medieval France which tackles big issues such as faith, God, prejudice, friendship, and family.
 The writing, the story, the characters, and the themes all pack a big punch adding up to a compelling novel that will make you think deeply and leave you changed.
 (Sensitive readers: there are a few swear words and two scenes with a lot of blood.)
-My daughter and I absolutely loved this story.
+My daughter and I loved this story.

 When You Trap a Tiger by Tae Keller